BooleanCat/go-functional/README.md

 Since reading from an [io.Reader](https://pkg.go.dev/io#Reader) can fail, each line is returned with a corresponding `error` value.

-LinesString behaves exactly like Lines except that its value are strings rather than byte slices.
+LinesString behaves exactly like Lines except that its values are strings rather than byte slices.

 ```go
 buffer := strings.NewReader("one\ntwo\nthree\n")